 Greenhouses that produce solar power

 Madagascar is the largest island state in Africa and the fourth largest island in the world.
 At the equivalent of 400US$ per year, annual gross national income per capita is far below the average of other Sub-Saharan African states.
 Only about 23% of the people have access to electricity.
 Madagascar is one of the sunniest countries in the world with around 3000 hours of sunshine per year, making it ideal for solar energy.
 Solar installations on greenhouses also enable better production possibilities in agriculture, by means of intelligent irrigation methods.

 Modern drip irrigation via solar energy

-The installed solar capacity of our plant will initially be 1MWp, which under the given solar irradiation values in Madagascar is expected to produce more than 1,700,000 kWh of electricity per year and CO₂ emission reductions of over 1,000 tonnes.
-A further 2MWp will be completed in a second construction phase by the end of 2021.
+The installed solar capacity of our plant will initially be 1MWp, which under the given solar irradiation values in Madagascar is expected to produce more than 1,700,000 kWh of electricity per year and CO₂ emission reductions of approx. 1,000 tonnes.
+A further 2MWp shall be completed in a second construction phase by 2021/2022.